barchart/cmdty-pricing-network/docs/content/ClipperData.md

 * Is free trial available?

 ### Who is ClipperData?
-ClipperData is a leader in providing agricultural professionals with access to a clear-cut view of global cargo trade flow patterns throughout the commodity market.
+ClipperData is the leader in waterborne vessel tracking and load analysis.
+Beginning with a database of global cargoes of crude oil and refined products, ClipperData’s market coverage has grown to include liquefied gases, lubricants, grains, container ships and petrochemicals.
 For more information please visit https://clipperdata.com/

 ### What data does ClipperData offer via cmdty Pricing Network?